USPTO Examiner STEVENSON ANDRE C - Art Unit 2899

 Office Action Patterns

-On average, applications examined by STEVENSON, ANDRE C receive 1.31 office actions before reaching final disposition.
-This places the examiner in the 26% percentile for office actions issued.
-This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.
+On average, applications examined by STEVENSON, ANDRE C receive 1.39 office actions before reaching final disposition.
+This places the examiner in the 21% percentile for office actions issued.
+This examiner issues significantly fewer office actions than most examiners.

 Prosecution Timeline